aisingapore/TagUI/README.md

     Click to show details about TagUI Chrome extension and what it can be used for
   </summary>

   TagUI Chrome extension is based on [Resurrectio tool](https://github.com/ebrehault/resurrectio) and records steps such as page navigation, clicking web elements and entering information.
 To start recording automation flows, click TagUI icon on your Chrome toolbar.
-Right-click for shortcuts to some TagUI steps, such as capturing webpage screenshot or to note down element identifier.
+Right-click for shortcuts to some TagUI steps, such as capturing webpage screenshot or to show the element identifier.

   The recording is not foolproof (for example, the underlying recording engine cannot capture frames, popup windows or tab key input).
 It is meant to simplify flow creation with some edits, instead of typing everything manually.
 [See this video](https://www.youtube.com/watch?v=bFvsc4a8hWQ) for an example of recording sequence of steps, editing for adjustments and playing back the automation.

 </details>

 ### NATIVE LANGUAGES
-To run TagUI flows in native languages or output flow execution in other languages ([see demo run](https://github.com/tebelorg/TagUI/issues/68#issuecomment-344380657))
+To run TagUI flows in native languages or output flow execution in other languages ([see demo run](https://github.com/kelaberetiv/TagUI/issues/68#issuecomment-344380657))
-1. set your default flow language with [tagui_language variable](https://github.com/tebelorg/TagUI/blob/master/src/tagui_config.txt) in tagui_config.txt
+1. set your default flow language with [tagui_language variable](https://github.com/kelaberetiv/TagUI/blob/master/src/tagui_config.txt) in tagui_config.txt
-2. write automation flow in native language base on [language definition .csv files](https://github.com/tebelorg/TagUI/tree/master/src/languages)
+2. write automation flow in native language base on [language definition .csv files](https://github.com/kelaberetiv/TagUI/tree/master/src/languages)
 3. optionally set tagui_language in flow to any other languages as output language

 <details>